Skip to main content

 TAVILY_API_KEY="your retriever key"

-UR-2.0 will automatically load these configurations at startup.
+UltraRAG will automatically read this file and load relevant configurations at startup.

-In this example, we will implement a lightweight Deep Research pipeline with the following core components:
+In this example, we will implement a lightweight Deep Research Pipeline.
+It has the following basic functions:

-• Planning: The model first creates a step-by-step plan based on the user’s question.
+• Plan Formulation: The model first formulates a solution plan based on the user’s question;

-• Reasoning and final generation: Once the report is completed, the model generates the final answer.
+• Reasoning and Final Generation: After the report is completed, the model gives the final answer.

-The model generates a research plan based on the user question and initializes the report page.
+1. Initialization Phase: The model generates a plan based on the user’s question and constructs an initial report page accordingly.

-• The system checks whether the report page is complete.
+• The system checks if the current report page is fully filled.

-• The completion criterion: whether the string "to be filled" still exists in the page.
+• The criterion is: whether the string “to be filled” still exists in the page.

-• If the report is incomplete, the model generates a sub-question based on the user query, plan, and current page, then triggers web retrieval.
+• If the report is not yet complete, the model generates a new sub-question combining the user’s question, plan, and current page, and triggers Web retrieval.

-• Retrieved documents are used to update the page, after which the process repeats.
+• The retrieved documents are used to update the page, then entering the next round of checking.

-• The iteration continues until the report is fully filled.
+• This process iterates until the page is filled.

 # MCP Server